 Port Forwarding for CCTV Security Camera Systems

 This article will explain the concept of port forwarding for security cameras and CCTV systems.
 Most modern CCTV surveillance DVRs have a network Ethernet port that allows users to access the DVR and cameras connected to over a network.
 In the case of

 CCTV DVRs, all of the cameras are hard wired to the DVR using coax cable and the DVR has a web server that enables the video streams of the cameras to be viewed over a network using some type of client, such as a web browser on a desktop or laptop computer or using a mobile app from an iPhone or Android cell phone.
 In order to make the DVR remotely over the Internet, setting up port forwarding is necessary to route Internet traffic into your local network.
 This

 video and network diagram will help explain the concepts behind port forwarding.
-CCTV Camera Pros has developed these tools to assist installers with setting up port forwarding.
+CCTV Camera Pros has developed this open port checker / port forwarding test tool to assist installers with setup

 The following video gives an overview and explanation to the following questions.
 What is port forwarding?
 How does port forwarding work?